 Entertainment companies for K-pop lovers

-Similar to Digital Media City, Gangnam is home to many of the most important Korean entertainment companies.
+Like Digital Media City, Gangnam is home to many essential Korean entertainment companies.
 If you are a K-Pop fan, don’t miss

 SMTOWN – 83-21, Wangsimni-ro, Seongdong-gu, Seoul